Man thrashed after being accused of conspiracy to spread COVID-19

 A man who had returned to his village in Bawana in northwest Delhi after attending a Tablighi Jamaat conference in Bhopal was allegedly thrashed earlier this week after some people accused him of spreading COVID-19, police said.
-Three people have been arrested for allegedly beating the 22-year-old, who is recovering from his injuries in a hospital, police officials said.
+Three people - Naveen, Prashant and Promod - have been arrested for allegedly beating the 22-year-old, who is recovering from his injuries in a hospital, police officials said.

-It was earlier erroneously reported that he had died after being thrashed.
+It was earlier erroneously reported by PTI that the man had died after being thrashed.
 Mehboob Ali, a resident of Harewali village in Bawana, had gone to Bhopal for a Tablighi Jamaat conference, officials said.
 He was there for 45 days and returned to the national capital in a truck carrying vegetables.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)